josh-works/terakeet_books/README.md

 ### step 1

 Obviously the `Book::search()` will be the more interesting method, but to get there, and get there well, I'd like to have the model well-defined, as well as some factories set up that tests all aspects of the relationships.

+I've set up all of the migrations, models, factories, and tests for:

+- authors
+- book_format_types
+- book_formats
+- books
+- publishers

+and built a small seed file for all of these.